-Today, in this article you are going to learn how to reduce a website’s bounce rates.
+Today, in this article you are going to learn how to reduce bounce rates on your WordPress website.

 What is Bounce Rate?

-There is no better definition of a bounce rate than Google’s definition especially since most of use will use Google Analytics to track our website activity.
+There is no better definition of a bounce rate than Google’s definition especially since most of users will use Google Analytics to track our website activity.

 “A bounce is a single-page session on your site.
 In Analytics, a bounce is calculated specifically as a session that triggers only a single request to the Analytics server, such as when a user opens a single page on your site and then exits without triggering any other requests to the Analytics server during that session.